gtfs-sqljs

 import { GtfsSqlJs } from 'gtfs-sqljs';

-const gtfs = await GtfsSqlJs.fromZip('https://example.com/gtfs.zip');
+const gtfs = await GtfsSqlJs.fromZip('https://example.com/gtfs.zip', {

 // Query routes

-const routes = gtfs.getRoutes();
+const routes = await gtfs.getRoutes();

 // Query stops with filters

-const stops = gtfs.getStops({ name: 'Central Station' });
+const stops = await gtfs.getStops({ name: 'Central Station' });

 // Get trips for a route on a specific date

-const trips = gtfs.getTrips({
+const trips = await gtfs.getTrips({

 routeId: 'ROUTE_1',